RobinStamer/Lunar-Rebuild--Exalted--not-Code-/castes.md

 #New Moon

- * Charisma and Perception
+ * Stamina, Charisma, Perception and Intelligence
- * Celestial

-#Blue Moon

- * Stength and Wits
+ * Elementals
- * Starts with Demon knack
- * Must be able to endure the hardships of life in the Demon city

-#Clockwork Moon
+#Lost Moon

- * Dexterity and Intelligence
+ * Dexterity, Charisma, Perception and Intelligence
  * Starts with the automaton knack
  * When they dream they meet the Maker and his Shadow, the Maker wishes to wake up to create new things, the Shadow wishes to wake up to destroy them all